kenxlaw/CLI-App-Generation-Bootcamp/README.md

 ## Features

-Tradionally pythons CLI Terminals do not come with visual aid so I used packages installed from NPM to supplement the UI aspect of the front end.
+Tradionally Python's CLI Terminals do not come with visual aid so I used packages installed from NPM to supplement the UI aspect of the front end.
 With the use of packages, I was able to utitlise colours, Menu ASCII Art, loading bars, tables and cowsay features to give an element of interactivity to a CLI app.

 <p align="center">
     <img src="Images/Feature.gif" width="600"/>